 The “Branch Manager Commercial Skills” eLearning solution was entered in the Web and Electronic Publications sub-category of the Electronic and Video Publications category.

 Targeted at potential Branch Managers of a major builders merchants chain, it is presented within the context of a typical branch manager’s day, with a clear focus on practice and application of the skills and knowledge that a branch manager must possess.
 The program is game-like in approach.
 The learner, in the shoes of a branch manager, is set a challenge to earn a target amount of money for the branch by the end of the ‘day’.
 This can be achieved through good performance on quizzes for ‘activities’ undertaken by branch managers as a part of a normal working day.

 The Apex Awards are sponsored by the editors of Writing That Works, a newsletter published by Communications Concepts, Inc.

 (www.apexawards.com).
-These awards are presented annually to recognise excellence in graphic design, editorial content, and the ability to achieve overall communications excellence.
+These awards are presented annually to recognize excellence in graphic design, editorial content, and the ability to achieve overall communications excellence.
 This year, there were 11 major categories and 122 sub-categories.
-The Awards of Excellence recognise exceptional entries within these sub-categories.
+The Awards of Excellence recognize exceptional entries within these sub-categories.